Sunny South Africa

 Mama Rosa makes shoes in one of the communities bordering the SOS Children’s Village.
 SOS Children paid for training to help Mama Rosa learn this skill.

-They’d read about it in schoolbooks - the era when white men beat naked black schoolchildren with canes to discourage them from taking part in the riots against apartheid.
+They’d read about it in schoolbooks - the era when white men beat black schoolchildren with canes to discourage them from taking part in the riots against apartheid.
 But Basetsana (15) and Precious (14) had never seen film of it before.

 'A place to call home' and 'The importance of family'